Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Conclusion

 While the Pi-Transformer shows clear improvements, it also suggests paths for future development.
 The current use of stride-1 overlapping windows creates a slight timing offset between detected peaks and actual anomaly boundaries.
 This could be reduced through different score aggregation methods or by adjusting scores across windows.
-Additionally, the model requires careful tuning of window length and temperature to balance accuracy against stability, which could benefit from adaptive or data-driven adjustments.
-Although the physics-informed prior is learned from data and regularised by smoothness and Hurst-related features, further investigation into domain-specific priors may improve interpretability and transferability to new areas.
+Accordingly, although the main benchmark results are strong under segment-level point-adjust evaluation, performance under stricter point-wise or range-aware metrics may be less favourable and should be examined in future work.
+Additionally, the model requires tuning of window length and inverse-temperature to balance accuracy against stability, which could benefit from adaptive or data-driven adjustments.
+Although the prior-informed attention is learned from data and regularised by smoothness and Hurst-related features, further investigation into application-specific priors may improve interpretability and robustness in non-stationary multivariate time series.
+In addition, scaling to higher-dimensional and longer-horizon monitoring settings is an important direction.
+Future work can investigate more efficient attention variants (e.g., sparse attention, patching, or hierarchical windowing) and implementation-level optimisations of the prior construction to reduce memory and runtime while preserving the dual-stream scoring.
+Where domain knowledge is available, the prior pathway could be augmented with stronger system-specific constraints (for example, known inter-channel coupling structure or causal priors) so the temporal reference encodes application-relevant invariants beyond generic timing relationships.

-The Pi-Transformer model shows that integrating physics-informed structure into transformer models provides an effective way to detect anomalies in multivariate time series.
+The Pi-Transformer model shows that integrating prior-informed structure into transformer models provides an effective way to detect anomalies in multivariate time series.
 By combining reconstruction evidence with prior-informed alignment via a fused score, it improves detection accuracy while providing interpretable signals that clarify the time dynamics of complex systems.
-This approach lays the groundwork for creating more general models that unite learning ability with domain knowledge and emphasises the importance of principled biases in developing robust, reliable anomaly detection systems.
+This approach highlights the value of principled, prior-informed biases for developing robust and interpretable anomaly detectors in multivariate time series.